Cox-Automotive/terraform-provider-alks/README.md

 ```

 ```
+$ alks sessions open -i
 $ export AWS_ACCESS_KEY_ID="accesskey"
 $ export AWS_SECRET_ACCESS_KEY="secretkey"
-$ export AWS_SESSION_TOKEN=asessiontoken"
+$ export AWS_SESSION_TOKEN="sessiontoken"
 $ terraform plan
 ```

 #### Shared Credentials file

 You can use an AWS credentials file to specify your credentials.
 The default location is `$HOME/.aws/credentials` on Linux and OSX, or `"%USERPROFILE%\.aws\credentials"` for Windows users.
-If we fail to detect credentials inline, or in the environment, Terraform will check this location.
-You can optionally specify a different location in the configuration by providing the `shared_credentials_file` attribute, or in the environment with the `AWS_SHARED_CREDENTIALS_FILE` variable.
+If we fail to detect credentials inline, or in the environment, Terraform will check this location last.
+You can optionally specify a different location in the configuration via the `shared_credentials_file` attribute, or via the environment with the `AWS_SHARED_CREDENTIALS_FILE` variable.
 This method also supports a profile configuration and matching `AWS_PROFILE` environment variable.

 ```
 provider "alks" {